moonlight-stream/moonlight-qt/README.md

  - Hardware accelerated video decoding on Windows, Mac, and Linux
  - Supports streaming at up to 120 FPS (high refresh rate monitor recommended)
  - Supports streaming at 720p, 1080p, 1440p, 4K, and the client PC's native screen resolution
- - 5.1 surround sound audio
+ - 7.1 surround sound audio support
+ - Support for both pointer capture (for games) and direct mouse control (for remote desktop)
+ - Direct touchscreen mouse control
  - HEVC support for better image quality at reduced bandwidth
- - Keyboard and mouse support
  - Gamepad support with force feedback for up to 4 players

 ## Downloads